 - the consideration paid by or to the Company in connection with the legal transactions listed in the report was not inappropriately high.”

 The auditor’s report on the audit of the dependent company report had also been submitted to the Supervisory Board.
-These documents were discussed and reviewed by the Supervisory Board at the aforementioned meeting, with the auditor and the management in attendance.
+These documents were discussed and reviewed by the Supervisory Board and prior to that by its Audit Committee at the aforementioned meetings, with the auditor and the management in attendance.
 Upon concluding its review, the Supervisory Board did not raise any objections to the declaration by the general partner at the conclusion of the dependent company report.
 The Supervisory Board noted with approval the findings of the audit of the dependent company report by the auditor.

-The Borussia Dortmund Group is also required to prepare a separate report on the non-financial aspects of its activities for the 2020/2021 financial year.
-In line with the statutory options and as in the three preceding financial years, the general partner has chosen to prepare a separate non-financial Group report pursuant to § 315b (3) HGB that is not part of the Group management report, and to make this permanently available on the Company’s website.
-The Supervisory board engaged KPMG to provide limited assurance over the separate Group non-financial statement.
-KPMG issued a limited assurance report based on this engagement.
-This means that, based on the work it performed and the evidence it obtained, nothing had come to KPMG’s attention that caused it to believe that the separate non-financial Group report for the period from 1 July 2020 to 30 June 2021 had not been prepared, in all material respects, in accordance with § 315b and § 315c, in conjunction with § 289c to §289e HGB.
-The separate non-financial Group report and the review report prepared by KPMG were presented to the Supervisory Board.
-After discussing the topic at its meeting convened to approve the financial statements on 20 September 2021, the Supervisory Board concurred with the findings of KPMG’s limited assurance engagement and raised no objections to the separate non-financial Group report based on the findings of its own review.
+The Borussia Dortmund Group is also required to prepare a separate report on the non-financial aspects of its activities for the 2022/2023 financial year.
+In line with the statutory options and as in the four preceding financial years, the general partner has chosen to prepare a separate non-financial Group report pursuant to § 315b (3) HGB that is not part of the Group management report, and to make this permanently available on the Company’s website.
+The Supervisory board engaged Deloitte to provide limited assurance over the separate non-financial Group report.
+Deloitte issued a limited assurance report based on this engagement.
+This means that, based on the work it performed and the evidence it obtained, nothing had come to Deloitte’s attention that caused it to believe that the separate non-financial Group report for the period from 1 July 2022 to 30 June 2023 had not been prepared, in all material respects, in accordance with § 315b and § 315c, in conjunction with § 289c to § 289e HGB.
+The separate non-financial Group report and the review report prepared by Deloitte were presented to the Supervisory Board and its Audit Committee.
+After discussing the topic at its meeting convened to approve the financial statements on 25 September 2023 and the meeting of the Audit Committee held in advance on 12 September 2023 to prepare for that discussion, the Supervisory Board concurred with the findings of Deloitte’s limited assurance engagement and raised no objections to the separate non-financial Group report based on the findings of its own review.

-The Supervisory Board proposes to the Annual General Meeting that the annual financial statements as at 30 June 2021 be adopted.
-In the annual financial statements (separate financial statements) prepared in accordance with German commercial law (HGB) as at 30 June 2021, the Company reported a net loss for the year of EUR 76,478,856.69 and net accumulated losses of EUR 126,141,140.59.
-This earnings situation means that the general partner and the Supervisory Board are not able to make a proposal to the Annual General Meeting on the appropriation of net profit, or to recommend that it resolve to distribute a dividend.
+The Supervisory Board proposes to the Annual General Meeting that the annual financial statements of Borussia Dortmund GmbH & Co.
+KGaA as at 30 June 2023 be adopted.
+In the annual financial statements (separate financial statements) prepared in accordance with German commercial law (HGB) as at 30 June 2023, the Company reported net retained profits of EUR 0.00.
+The entire net profit of EUR 9,100,272.85 reported for the financial year ended 30 June 2023 has been used to offset part of the EUR 161,517,367.70 in accumulated losses brought forward from the prior year.
+After appropriating the net profit for the year, the accumulated losses brought forward were further offset by transferring EUR 147,662,397.01 from the other revenue reserves and EUR 4,754,697.84 from the capital reserves.
+The other revenue reserves were fully depleted and EUR 207,648,620.89 remains in the capital reserves.
+The Supervisory Board approved these withdrawals from reserves to offset the loss.
+This earnings situation means that, for the reporting period, the general partner and the Supervisory Board are not able to make a proposal to the Annual General Meeting on the appropriation of net profit, or to recommend that it resolve to distribute a dividend.
+This nevertheless lays a foundation to enable a dividend to be distributed from any net profit generated in the 2023/2024 financial year.

-Moreover, the Supervisory Board proposes ratifying the actions of the general partner, Borussia Dortmund Geschäftsführungs-GmbH, for the 2020/2021 financial year.
+Moreover, the Supervisory Board proposes that the Annual General Meeting ratify the actions of the general partner, Borussia Dortmund Geschäftsführungs-GmbH, for the 2022/2023 financial year.

 The Supervisory Board and the management of the general partner also dealt with issues of corporate governance during the reporting period.

-The members of the Supervisory Board were and are provided with appropriate assistance upon taking up their positions and when participating in further or continuing education.
-For instance, the Company organised a continuing education course for the Supervisory Board during the reporting period on the accounting particularities of publicly traded football companies.
-All members of the Supervisory Board were also given access to inspect the Company’s athletic, training and other facilities and match operations in line with pandemic-related rules and regulations.
-Since September 2020, all members of the Supervisory Board have been provided with a trade journal (including online content) for educational purposes.
+The members of the Supervisory Board were and are provided with appropriate assistance upon taking up their positions and when participating in further or continuing education, which they are generally required to perform on their own responsibility.
+For instance, the Company offered a continuing education event for the Supervisory Board during the reporting period on the topic of sustainability-related reporting requirements.
+All members of the Supervisory Board were provided with a trade journal (including online content) for educational purposes.

-The current Declaration of Conformity was adopted at the same time as the resolution on this report and relates to the German Corporate Governance Code in the version dated 16 December 2019, which was published in the Federal Gazette (Bundesanzeiger) on 20 March 2020.
-The full declaration is permanently available online at http://aktie.bvb.de/eng, under “Corporate Governance”.
-Additional disclosures and explanations in this regard are made in the corporate governance declaration, including on the Supervisory Board’s self-assessment of its tasks and work that it conducted in the reporting year.
+Following preliminary consultations at the preceding meeting, on 26 June 2023 the Supervisory Board circulated and adopted the current Declaration of Conformity at the same time as the resolution on the Declaration of Conformity, which relates to the German Corporate Governance Code in the version dated 28 April 2022 (published in the Federal Gazette (Bundesanzeiger) on 27 June 2022).
+The full Declaration of Conformity is permanently available online at http://aktie.bvb.de/eng, under “Corporate Governance”.
+Additional information and explanations can be found in the corporate governance declaration, which is also permanently published on the Company’s website.

-The Supervisory Board would like to express its gratitude to the management, the Works Council and all employees for their enduring commitment and hard work, particularly when faced with the massive challenges posed by the COVID-19 pandemic.
+The Supervisory Board would like to express its gratitude to the management, the Works Council and all employees for their enduring commitment and hard work.

 The Supervisory Board also wishes to thank Borussia Dortmund’s business partners, shareholders and fans for their trust.